dunbar-brett/duplicate-advertisers/README.md

     `npm run smallTest` - will process a smaller subset of the `advertisers.txt` file

     To process a different file, run the following command changing the `path/to/file.txt` to your filepath.

     `node index.js file=path/to/file.txt`

+5. Read the output file

+    After your file was processed the tool writes to a `json` file in the `output` directory.
+I suggest using your favorite `json` viewer tool to view it.

 ## If I was given more time...

 1. First thing I would do is optimize the `findDuplicates` function.
 It's a brute force, quadradic time complexity, method.
 Comparing pairs of strings is painfully slow and finding a way to reduce redundant comparisons would improve the process a substantial amount.

 2. I would add more options to the script.
 For example, adding an option to configure the `similarity ratio` would be pretty simple to implement and allow the user to find a ratio to get a list of duplicates they're satisfied with.
-At the moment it is set to 90%.
+At the moment it is set to 95%.

 3. Unit tests would be another huge thing I would add.
 This was a pretty slow process to test with input files, which is why I created a smaller file to test.
 Adding unit tests would give me more confidence that the functions are running the way I expect them to.